-Be sure to scroll down the screen and read all messages before talking to the Registrar's Office.
+Be sure to read all messages displayed on Student Planning before talking to the Registrar's Office.

-If an L class is full and you secure the instructor’s permission to enroll (during program filing), file the L Permission form.
+If an L class is full and you secure the instructor’s permission to enroll (during Registration), file the L Permission form.

-We can better help you if you give us the exact messages you received in the Comments and Reminders box and in the L Course Signup area.
+We can better help you if you give us the exact messages you received on Student Planning.

-Columbia Physical Education classes are limited enrollment.
+Columbia Physical Education classes are limited enrollment ("L" classes).
 Barnard students may do L signup for Columbia PE starting the first Thursday of the semester.

 Students who enter as first-years must complete the one required semester of PE by the end of the first year.

-To begin a language above an introductory level, you must take a language placement exam.
+To begin a language above an introductory level, you must take a language placement exam (unless you have an SAT II score that places you in a particular level).
 See the list of exams, times and places on the Academic Calendar at the beginning of each semester.
 If you take a language placement exam, the resulting placement is final and supersedes any other method of placement.

 If you wish to take voice lessons (Music BC1501 or BC1502), you must attend a tryout on the first Wednesday or Thursday of the semester, starting at 6 pm in 405 Milbank.
 Pick up a form from, and return it to, 319 Milbank before the tryout.
 To qualify for a tryout, students must be able to teach themselves a song from a printed musical score.
 NOTE: There is a $1,000 course fee attached to voice lessons (except for students majoring in Music).
 There is a $500 fee attached to instrumental lessons at Columbia (except for students majoring in Music or performing in the orchestra).